A Guide to Psychology and its Practice

 Many practitioners of psychotherapy tend to agree that a recovering alcoholic should be firmly established in sobriety before attempting psychotherapy.
 Why?
 Well, psychotherapy requires you to scrutinize your entire life, examining all of your painful experiences—especially those of your childhood—and bringing to light the psychological defenses you have used unconsciously to hide your emotional pain.
 This process can be so emotionally disturbing at times that it is almost inevitable that you will relapse unless you are very strong in your sobriety.

-Nevertheless, if both the psychotherapist and the client have a clear understanding of the risks, and if the client has strong social support (for example, a religious faith that can be nurtured along the way) and the courage and the determination to face the dangerous reality of relapse, then psychotherapy can be possible.
+Nevertheless, if both the psychotherapist and the client have a clear understanding of the risks, and if the client has strong social support (for example, a religious faith or AA groups) and the courage and the determination to face the dangerous reality of relapse, then psychotherapy can be possible.
 This is all an individual issue that must be clearly assessed before starting treatment.

 In your case, you already have a very big clue about the nature of your own emotional pain: I am not getting what I need from my psychotherapist.
 Can you see it?
 Most likely you’re an alcoholic because you never got what you needed from your parents.
 Thus you have been living all your life with deep rage about this lack, and you have been using alcohol to hide—or drown—your emotional pain.